アプリでプロモコードAPP10を利用すると10%オフになります

 Bon Appetit!
 Dig Into Japanese Cuisine in Kyoto

-When someone mentions Kyoto, what comes to mind are cherry blossoms, ancient temples, serene gardens and sipping Japanese green tea.
 But don't sleep on one underrated thing that tourists love about Kyoto - it's delicious Japanese food!
 We're talking centuries-old recipes meeting the freshest seasonal ingredients in restaurants in Kyoto.

-Just to name a few Kyoto specialties - Shojin Ryori offers healthy vegetarian feasts, Obanzai serves up cosy home-style comfort in a traditional Japanese house and the city's signature Matcha dessert delivers a taste Matcha more that you can dream of.
+Just to name a few Kyoto specialities - Shojin Ryori offers healthy vegetarian feasts, Obanzai serves up cosy home-style comfort in a traditional Japanese house and the city's signature Matcha dessert delivers a taste Matcha more that you can dream of.

 What is Kyo Ryori?